 YOUR SAFARI ADVENTURE AWAITS

 We are excited to report that renovations began right on schedule on 11 January 2025.
 This is an extensive lodge-wide renovation that will be completed on 15th June 2025.
 We will keep you updated on social media (Insta, FB, Youtube) as we build and hope that you’ll follow along with that and our wildlife sightings.
+Update May 2025: Check out Safari Suites for brand new pics!

 If you’d like to book for the second half of the year, you can book online.